 - 1 box Banza chickpea pasta shapes only

-- 3 tbsp full-fat olive oil
+- 3 tablespoon full-fat olive oil

-- ½ tbsp dried garlic powder
+- ½ tablespoon dried garlic powder

-- 3 tbsp fresh Italian parsley chopped
+- 3 tablespoon fresh Italian parsley chopped

 - Cook pasta according to the box directions and set aside.